 isoniazid (a medicine to treat tuberculosis)

-non-steroidal anti-inflammatory drugs [NSAID] including high dose aspirin (medicines used to reduce pain and inflammation)
+non-steroidal anti-inflammatory drugs [NSAID] such as salicylates or aspirin (medicines used to relieve pain, swelling and

 some antifungals e.g. ketoconazole, itraconazole

 phenobarbitone, phenytoin, carbamazepine (medicines used to treat epilepsy, convulsions)

 anticoagulants e.g. warfarin, heparin